OpenDriveLab/DriveLM/README.md

 ## Introduction

-DriveLM is a project of driving on language, which contains both a `Dataset` and a `Model`.
-Through DriveLM, we introduce the reasoning ability of Large Language Models in autonomous driving (**AD**) to make decisions and ensure explainable planning.
+DriveLM is an autonomous driving (**AD**) dataset incorporating linguistic information.
+Through DriveLM, we want to connect large language models and autonomous driving systems, and eventually introduce the reasoning ability of Large Language Models in autonomous driving (**AD**) to make decisions and ensure explainable planning.

-Specifically, in the `Dataset` of DriveLM, we facilitate `Perception, Prediction, and Planning` (**P3**) with human-written reasoning logic as a connection.
-In the `Model`, we propose an AD Vision Language Model with the Graph-of-Thought ability to produce better planning results.
+Specifically, in DriveLM, we facilitate `Perception, Prediction, and Planning` (**P3**) with human-written reasoning logic as a connection.
 Currently, a demo of the dataset has been released, and the full dataset and the model will be released in the future.

 ### What is Graph-of-Thoughts in AD?
 The most exciting aspect of the dataset is that the questions and answers (`QA`) in `P3` are connected in a graph-style structure, with QA pairs as every node, and objects' relationships as the edges.
 Compared to [language-only Tree-of-Thought](https://github.com/princeton-nlp/tree-of-thought-llm) or [Graph-of-Thought](https://arxiv.org/abs/2305.16582), we go a step further towards multi-modality.
 The reason for doing this in the AD domain is that AD tasks are well-defined per stage, from raw sensor input to final control action.